VijiatJack/I2A2_extra/README.md

-# CSV AI Parser 📊
+# 🔮 DataVision AI - Análise Inteligente de Dados

 A sophisticated multi-agent application that uses Google AI (Gemini) to parse CSV files and provide intelligent data analysis with natural language queries.
-Features advanced fraud detection capabilities, multilingual support, and comprehensive data visualization.
+Features advanced data analysis capabilities, multilingual support, and comprehensive data visualization for any type of dataset.

 ## ✨ Features

 ### Core Functionality
-- **Smart CSV Processing**: Upload and automatically analyze CSV files
+- **Smart CSV Processing**: Upload and automatically analyze any CSV file
 - **Natural Language Queries**: Ask questions about your data in plain language
-- **AI-Powered Insights**: Get intelligent analysis and recommendations
+- **AI-Powered Insights**: Get intelligent analysis and recommendations for any dataset
 - **Multi-Agent Architecture**: Specialized agents for different processing tasks

 ### Advanced Features
 - **🌍 Multilingual Support**: Full support for Portuguese (Brazil) and English
-- **📈 Data Visualization**: Interactive graphs and charts
+- **📈 Data Visualization**: Interactive graphs and charts with AI-suggested visualizations
-- **🔍 Fraud Detection**: Specialized analysis for fraud detection datasets
+- **🔍 Pattern Recognition**: Advanced analysis for any type of data patterns
 - **📊 Comprehensive Data Analysis**: Advanced statistical summaries and intelligent data sampling
 - **🎯 Contextual Validation**: Smart question validation in multiple languages
 - **💡 Technical Opinions**: Get expert assessments of your dataset quality